Interfaces aren't villains

 The criticism is valid.
 The diagnosis, not always.

 The right target isn't the interface itself.
-The right target is speculative abstraction: the kind that doesn't protect a real boundary and doesn't reduce impact.
+It's speculative abstraction: the kind that doesn't protect a real boundary and doesn't reduce impact.

 Interfaces don't exist to "predict the future."
 Interfaces exist to limit the impact of the present.